 The new species must contain in its composition the original basis species being swapped out (you can't swap lead for gold).
-For example, $CO_2(g)$ is composed of HCO_3^- , H^+ , and water.
-The reactions in the thermo dataset (once modified to reflect enabled redox couples) show the basis entries for which a species may be swapped.
+For example, $CO_2(g)$ is composed of HCO_3^- , H^+ , and water in "thermo.tdat".
+The reactions in the thermo dataset (once reduced to the set of basis and redox species and modified to reflect enabled redox couples) show the basis entries for which a species may be swapped.
 For a list of original basis species, type "show basis".
 To reverse a swap, type "unswap <species>".